Samleo8/SCARF/README.md

 ### Data Setup

+Use the download script `./scripts/download_data.sh` to download the data, and have it save into the `./data/DTU_MVS/` directory.

-With the next commands the [DTU MVS dataset](https://roboimagedata.compute.dtu.dk/?page_id=36) is downloaded and put in place.
+Alternatively, use these commands the [DTU MVS dataset](https://roboimagedata.compute.dtu.dk/?page_id=36) is downloaded and put in place.
 ```
 wget http://roboimagedata2.compute.dtu.dk/data/MVS/Rectified.zip -P data/